cierelabs/json-complete/README.md

 * When creating a unique Symbol with a string `Symbol('my string')`, converting the Symbol to a string will retain the string value:
   - `String(Symbol('my string')) // => Symbol(my string)`
   - This includes empty string: `String(Symbol('')) // => Symbol()`
+* Symbols cannot accept arbitrary String or Symbol keys like some other Object-like types.

 ### Array
 * A set of indexed values